-The Group and the Company are also exposed to the ongoing interbank offered rates (IBOR) reforms on its financial instruments that will be replaced or reformed as part of these market-wide initiatives.
+The Group and the Company are also exposed to the ongoing interbank offered rates ("IBOR") reforms on its financial instruments that will be replaced or reformed as part of these market-wide initiatives.

-The Group's and the Company's main IBOR exposure are indexed to USD LIBOR which will be discontinued on a revised timeline of 30 June 2023.
-The alternative reference rate is Secured Overnight Financing Rate (SOFR).
-The Group has established PETRONAS LIBOR Transition committee which monitors and manages the Groupwide transition to alternative rates with an aim to achieve economically equivalent transactions and minimal impact upon transition.
-As at reporting date, transitional activities are currently ongoing, and the Group and the Company have applied the practical expedients to negotiated contracts for which the benchmark rate had been replaced with an alternative benchmark rate.
+The Group's and the Company's main IBOR exposure are indexed to USD LIBOR which was discontinued on 30 June 2023.
+The alternative benchmark rate is indexed to SOFR.
+PETRONAS LIBOR Transition Project Steering Committee monitors and manages the Groupwide transition to alternative benchmark rates by the cessation date with an aim to achieve economically equivalent transactions and minimal impact upon transition.